Higher-order and fractional discrete time crystals in clean long-range interacting systems: Results

 The stroboscopic dynamics generated by the GPE \eqref{eq.
 GPE} can be conveniently described with Poincar{\'e} maps, popular tools in dynamical systems theory that here provide an immediate interpretation of much of the underlying physics, which to some extent characterizes the dynamical phases also when deviating from the LMG limit.
 In Fig.~\ref{fig2}, the trajectory starting in the $\textbf{z}$-polarized state (green asterisk) is highlighted with red markers.
 For a weak drive $h \approx 0$, the spins tend to remain aligned along $\textbf{z}$ in a dynamical ferromagnetic phase (a), giving rise to a Poincar{\'e} map which closely resembles the phase portrait of undriven bosons in a double well \cite{albiez2005direct}.
-For $h \approx 1$, the micromotion consists of approximately an entire revolution of the spins around the Bloch sphere per period (not shown), with a preferential $\textbf{z}$ alignment restored at stroboscopic times despite the detuning in the magnetic field strength (b).
+For $h \approx 1$, the micromotion consists of approximately an entire revolution of the spins around the Bloch sphere per period, with a preferential $\textbf{z}$ alignment restored at stroboscopic times despite the detuning in the magnetic field strength (b).
 For $h \approx 1/n$ and $n = 2,4,8$ in (c), (d) and (e), respectively, the $n$-DTC results in the presence of $n$ `islands' in the phase space which the system visits sequentially jumping from one to the next at each drive period.
 In $n$ drive periods, the system visits all the $n$ islands once, and the magnetization $m$ completes one oscillation.

 Furthermore, for $h \approx 3/8$ the system behaves as a $n$-DTC with fractional $n = q/p = 8/3$ (f).
 In this case, the system cyclically visits $q$ islands of the phase space in $q$ drive periods.
 Differently from a $q$-DTC, however, during this time the magnetization $m$ completes $p$ oscillations, resulting in a characteristic frequency $p/q$.
-Finally, larger interactions $J$ lead to chaotic Poincar{\'e} maps (not shown, but analogous to Ref.~\cite{russomanno2017floquet}), signaling thermalization \cite{cosme2014thermalization}.
+Finally, for larger interactions $J$ the Poincar{\'e} maps become chaotic (as in Ref.~\cite{russomanno2017floquet}), signaling thermalization \cite{cosme2014thermalization}.

 Since the island-to-island hopping that underpins the subharmonic response holds for any point of any island, the islands themselves can be interpreted as stability regions of the DTCs with respect to perturbations of the initial state.
 The Poincar{\'e} maps also provide an interpretation of the subdominant frequencies visible as halos around the plateaus in Fig.~\ref{fig1}, that are in fact associated with the revolution period of the intra-island orbits (e.g., those shown in the insets of Fig.~\ref{fig2}).
 This also explains why these frequencies are sensitive to perturbations of the drive, which deform the shape of the islands and thus the orbits’ revolution periods, but are only weakly sensitive to perturbations of the initial state.